keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 ## astro context list

 View a list of domains for all Astronomer installations that you have access to.
-An Astronomer installation will appear on this list if you have authenticated to it at least once using `astro login`.
+Astronomer installations appear on this list if you have authenticated to it at least once using `astro login`.

 ### Usage